You can reactivate a cancelled or expired site by logging in and resubscribing.

 Reactivate on a new plan

 When you reactivate an expired or cancelled site, you'll select a billing plan.
 You'll start a new billing cycle on the day you reactivate.

-If your plan is no longer available, you'll select one of our current billing plans.
+If your plan is no longer available, you'll choose one of our current billing plans.
 These plans may differ slightly from your original plan in terms of pricing and features.
 It's not possible to return to a legacy plan if your site expired, you left a plan, or you cancelled service.

 To learn more, visit What plan am I on?